Judith Basin County is named for the Judith River, which was named by William Clark for Julia “Judith” Hancock whom he would later marry.

 Contractor: N T Lease & Henry Leighland of Great Falls and Albert Jacobs of Havre

 Description: The building faces east and is a two story red colored brick and concrete structure.
-The building is located on landscaped grounds in the center of Stanford.
-The building is rectangular in shape.
+The rectangular shaped building is located on landscaped grounds in the center of Stanford.
 The east front has a slightly projecting center section with the entrance on the first story and a large arched window on the second story.
 The roof line is flat.
-The courtroom is located on the second story.
+In the interior, the courtroom is located on the second story.
+The building houses the County District Court of the 10th Judicial District and County Justice Court.

 County Courthouse – Stanford